MonroeMegalonyx/vjoleary.github.io/_posts/2018-03-01-student-conference-global-challenges.md

 ---
 layout: post
-title: VIDEO: Presentation for the 11th Annual Student Conference on Global Challenges at Drexel University.
+title: Presentation for the 11th Annual Student Conference on Global Challenges at Drexel University
 tags: science
 ---